-The advertiser needs to have some way of keeping track of the Unique ID and Campaign Code so they can report on sessions that convert.
+The advertiser needs to have some way of keeping track of the Transaction ID so it can report on sessions that convert.
 Because how to store the sessions depends on the advertiser’s technology, this is the most varied step in the process.
 Some common methods are: storing the data in a database or storing the data in a cookie.

 Storing in Database

-In cases where the advertiser stores session information in a database, the Unique ID and Campaign Code value can be stored as session data in the advertiser’s database.
+In cases where the advertiser stores session information in a database, the Transaction ID value can be stored as session data in the advertiser’s database.
 This is the most robust way of using server postback tracking because this method benefits from being able to track user conversions across devices and touchpoints.
 The session data is stored in a database and relates to a specific user, conversions are tracked independently of how the user engaged with the advertisement.

 Storing in Cookie

-In many cases, the advertiser’s site takes the Unique ID and Campaign Code and stores them as a cookie in the user’s browser.
+In many cases, the advertiser’s site takes the Transaction ID and stores them as a cookie in the user’s browser.

-Upon conversion, the advertiser retrieves the Unique ID value and Campaign Code value from the cookie in the user’s browser.
+Upon conversion, the advertiser retrieves the Transaction ID value from the cookie in the user’s browser.
 This is simpler for advertisers to implement, and a natural choice for those already tracking user sessions primarily with cookies.

 However, if the cookie gets cleared or if the user converts on another browser or device, then the conversion won’t be recorded and causing low quality score for the campaign.
 As a result, we recommend avoiding this method.